Ranks of the Civil Air Patrol: Cadet Second Lieutenant

-The grade of Cadet Second Lieutenant (C/2d Lt) is the first cadet officer grade of the Civil Air Patrol cadet program, and second milestone award (after Cadet Staff Sergeant).
+The grade of Cadet Second Lieutenant (C/2d Lt) (C/O-1) is the first cadet officer grade of the Civil Air Patrol cadet program, and second milestone award (after Cadet Staff Sergeant).
 There are two achievements with this rank.
 In order to achieve the award, cadets must pass two comprehensive, 60-minute tests with 50 questions each.
-One covers previously studied leadership modules, while the other covers the content of six aerospace modules.
+One covers previously studied leadership modules, while the other covers the content of seven aerospace modules.
 Cadets must also pass a Cadet Physical Fitness Test (CPFT), have spent at least 112 days in the past grade, 56 for Goddard and 56 for Armstrong, and participated in Moral Leadership at least once since the cadet's last promotion, as well as having been a recorder and discussion leader at some point since completing the first phase of the Cadet Program.
 In addition, the cadet must attend and graduate an encampment.

 At this rank a second lieutenant usually serves as a Flight Commander.
 They may also have to receive some leadership training and may also serve as the Cadet Commander of a squadron if there are no cadet officers of a higher rank in the squadron.
 However, contrary to the active duty military, all commissioned officers have risen through all the enlisted ranks.

 A silver star worn on the accompanying ribbon denotes successful completion of Cadet Officer School.

 The grade accompanies the Billy Mitchell Award.
 As well, if the cadet later enlists in the United States Air Force with this grade or higher, he or she enters with a Department of Defense pay grade of E-3.
 If the Cadet Enlists to any other branch, excluding the United States Marine Corps, they will still receive an E-3 pay grade.

 Upon completing this award, cadets are eligible for direct promotion to second lieutenant after completion of Level 2, part one of Senior Member training, upon turning 21.

-Cadet second lieutenants are to be referred to as "Lieutenant" (or "Sir/Ma'am") by other cadets and "Cadet" or "Lieutenant" by Senior Members.
+Cadet Second Lieutenants are to be referred to as "Lieutenant", "Sir/ Ma'am", or "Cadet" by other cadets and "Cadet" or "Lieutenant" by Senior Members.